 - Establishes minimum housing standards, like a property must have a connected toilet, be weatherproof and structurally sound

-- At first glance, it should theoretically make it easier to get a pet approved for a property (but still not easy), and the landlord can make you keep your pet outside without having to justify why.
+- Makes it a little easier to get a pet approved for a property (but still not easy), and the landlord can make you keep your pet outside without having to justify why